 With Creative Cloud for mobile, you can organise your projects with mobile access on your devices.
 Collaboration with other CC members is easy too, with features such as screenshot syncing to annotate or mark up designs.

-Finally, if you’re still not sure about being tied into a Creative Cloud subscription plan, there are lots of non-subscription-based Photoshop alternatives, such as Affinity Photo, that let you purchase a licence with a one-off fee instead.
+Finally, if you don't want to sign up for a subscription and would rather pay once for an image-editing package, there are plenty of Photoshop alternatives, such as Affinity Photo, that let you purchase a licence with a one-off fee instead.